 Image credit: rove.me

-Around The Full Moon Day of Tazaungmone time, there will be a lot of events such as providing robes and various requisites to monks at Ka-Htain, Matho Thingan or Robe Weaving contest, and Hot Air Balloon festival.
+Around The Full Moon Day of Tasaungmone time, there will be a lot of events such as providing robes and various requisites to monks at Ka-Htain, Matho Thingan or Robe Weaving contest, and Hot Air Balloon festival.
 This is also the last month to offer Ka-Htain robes to monks.

-The Full Moon Day of the 12th Lunar Month – [LAOS] That Luang Festival (27 November in 2023)
+The Full Moon Day of the 12th Lunar Month – [LAOS] That Luang Festival (15 November in 2024)

 This is one of the most popular national holidays in Laos.
 It attracts pilgrims from all over the country and from other countries.
 Pha That Luang is the national symbol of Laos; accordingly, the 3-day religious festival, held in its name, is a grand affair.
 There will be a procession that begins at Wat Si Muang in the city center and proceeds to That Luang to make offerings to the monks.
 The festival also includes a trade fair which starts a few days prior to the actual festival days.